VirgilSecurity/demo-twilio-backend-nodejs/docs/README.md

 First of all, for every chat user you will need to perform the following steps:

 1. Generate a Public/Private key pair.
-2. Publish the Public key (i.e. Virgil Card) in the Virgil Services where it will available for the other chat users to use to verify and encrypt data for the key owner.
+2. Publish the Public key (i.e. Virgil Card) in the Virgil Services where it will be available for the other chat users to use to verify and encrypt data for the key owner.
 3. Store the Private key in a secure location on the client side.

 See more about publishing Public keys [here](https://github.com/VirgilSecurity/virgil-sdk-javascript#creating-virgil-cards)